 The song was popular upon its release, hitting #1 on the Billboard Hot 100 in February 1983, and the song has continued to be a popular soft-rock classic up to the 21st century.
 Cash Box called it an “image-filled package of pop exotica with its gently tropical synth and marimba.”
 The song has been utilized in many internet memes, has appeared in television shows, such as Stranger Things, Family Guy, Chuck, and South Park, and was used by CBS during their 2013 coverage of the funeral of former South African President Nelson Mandela, albeit not without controversy.
 It was also included in the 2002 video game Grand Theft Auto: Vice City as part of the fictional Emotion 98.3 radio station.

 In 2012, “Africa” was listed by music magazine NME in 32nd place on its list of “50 Most Explosive Choruses.”
 In January 2019, a sound installation was set up in an undisclosed location in the Namib Desert in Africa to play the song on a constant loop.
 The installation is powered by solar batteries, allowing the song to be played indefinitely.
-Two years later, the song reached 1 billion plays on the streaming site Spotify.
+2 years later, the song reached 1 billion plays on the streaming site Spotify.
 In 2021, it was listed at #452 on Rolling Stone’s “Top 500 Best Songs of All Time”.

 Permanent Toto artists and guests who performed Africa: